smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 Conclusion
 =======================================

-In the end we decided to swap out individual libraries.
-This included some refactoring to isolate each operation performed by the system.
+In the end we decided to swap out individual libraries called by the scripts.
+We needed to refactor some of the operations to better isolate them.
 The resulting changes helped clarify how the system works and decouple the operations.
-The service calls were also converted these new extension points which let us move their implementations closer to the services they consume.
+The service calls were also converted to these new extension points which let us move their implementations closer to the services they consume.

 Had we decided to introduce a new service or component this would have